Learn - Troubleshooting

 The only recovery path is to add the account back with the same starting balance and re-add the transactions you want.
 The other accounts in the budget are unaffected.

-Full mechanic on Accounts.
+Full details are on Accounts.

 Past History rows from the Transfer are preserved, with their snapshots of the From and To account names; only the future events disappear.
-To continue a recurring transfer against a different destination, recreate the Transfer item against a new account before or after the delete.
+To continue a recurring transfer against a different destination, recreate the Transfer flow against a new account before or after the delete.

-Full mechanic on Accounts.
+Full details are on Accounts.

 I changed a schedule’s timing and lost the per-event customization I had made